Basic oxygen steelmaking: History

-The basic oxygen process developed outside of traditional "big steel" environment.
+The basic oxygen process developed outside of the traditional "big steel" environment.
 It was developed and refined by a single man, Swiss engineer Robert Durrer, and commercialized by two small steel companies in allied-occupied Austria, which had not yet recovered from the destruction of World War II.

 In 1856, Henry Bessemer had patented a steelmaking process involving oxygen blowing for decarbonizing molten iron (UK Patent No. 2207).
-For nearly 100 years commercial quantities of oxygen were not available or were too expensive, and the invention remained unused.
-During WWII German (Karl Valerian Schwarz), Belgian (John Miles) and Swiss (Durrer and Heinrich Heilbrugge) engineers proposed their versions of oxygen-blown steelmaking, but only Durrer and Heilbrugge brought it to mass-scale production.
+For nearly 100 years commercial quantities of oxygen were not available or were too expensive, and steelmaking used air blowing.
+During WWII German (Karl Valerian Schwarz), Belgian (John Miles) and Swiss (Robert Durrer and Heinrich Heilbrugge) engineers proposed their versions of oxygen-blown steelmaking, but only Durrer and Heilbrugge brought it to mass-scale production.

-In 1943, Durrer, formerly a professor at the Berlin Institute of Technology, returned to Switzerland and accepted a seat on the board of Roll AG, the country's largest steel mill.
+In 1943, Durrer, formerly a professor at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin), returned to Switzerland and accepted a seat on the board of Roll AG, the country's largest steel mill.
 In 1947 he purchased the first small 2.5-ton experimental converter from the US, and on April 3, 1948 the new converter produced its first steel.
 The new process could conveniently process large amounts of scrap metal with only a small proportion of primary metal necessary.
-In the summer of 1948 Roll AG and two Austrian state-owned companies, VÖEST and ÖAMG, agreed to commercialize the Durrer process.
+In the summer of 1948, Roll AG and two Austrian state-owned companies, VÖEST and ÖAMG, agreed to commercialize the Durrer process.

 By June 1949, VÖEST developed an adaptation of Durrer's process, known as the LD (Linz-Donawitz) process.
 In December 1949, VÖEST and ÖAMG committed to building their first 30-ton oxygen converters.
 They were put into operation in November 1952 (VÖEST in Linz) and May 1953 (ÖAMG, Donawitz) and temporarily became the leading edge of the world's steelmaking, causing a surge in steel-related research.
 Thirty-four thousand businesspeople and engineers visited the VÖEST converter by 1963.
 The LD process reduced processing time and capital costs per ton of steel, contributing to the competitive advantage of Austrian steel.
 VÖEST eventually acquired the rights to market the new technology.
 Errors by the VÖEST and the ÖAMG management in licensing their technology made control over its adoption in Japan impossible.
 By the end of the 1950s, the Austrians lost their competitive edge.